choptastic/sql_bridge/README.markdown

 #### Abbreviations

-Due to my obsession with brevity, almost all function calls are acronyms of something.
+Due to my obsession with brevity, most all function calls have hyper-terse versions which are acronyms of something.
 Learning those conventions will save you keystrokes, minimize the chance for typos, and shorten your code.
-The drawback is that it's not entirely obvious on a cursory glance what a function returns (for example:
-`db:fffr` is not exactly obvious that it stands for "(F)irst (F)ield of (F)irst
+The drawback is that it's not entirely obvious on a cursory glance what a function returns (for example: `db:fffr` is not exactly obvious that it stands for "(F)irst (F)ield of (F)irst (R)ecord").
-(R)ecord").

 But you'll learn common shortcuts: